Steve's Bot

 • I identify where clarity, speed, trust, or execution are leaking

-• We focus on a practical deliverable instead of a sprawling wish list
+• We focus on one practical first pass instead of a sprawling wish list

 • You get a clearer path to a page rewrite, workflow fix, or implementation step